2BytesGoat/PLaiGROUND/README.md

 - 🤙 [Contact](#-contact) - In case you have any issues or just want to chat

+Choose either of these two ways of setting up your environment.
+No need to do both Docker and Local setup.

 ## 🐋 Docker Setup
 ### 0. Download and Install Docker
 Docker is a application that's used to make sure you don't have OS compatibility issues when setting up environments.
 You can download [Docker Desktop](https://www.docker.com/) from their official website.